 - Grounded tools require a three wire extension cord.
-Double Insulated tools can use either a two or three wire extension cord. - As the distance from the supply outlet increases, you must use a heavier gauge extension cord.
+Double Insulated tools can use either a two or three wire extension cord. - 2.
+As the distance from the supply outlet increases, you must use a heavier gauge extension cord.
 Using extension cords with inadequately sized wire causes a serious drop in voltage, resulting in loss of power and possible tool damage.
-(See Table A.)

-- Tools marked "Double Insulated" do not require grounding.
-They have a special double insulation system which satisfies OSHA requirements and complies with the applicable standards of Underwriters Laboratories, Inc., the Canadian Standard Association, and the National Electrical Code. - Double insulated tools may be used in either of the 120 volt outlets shown in the preceding illustration.
-(See Outlets for 2-Prong Plug.) - 3.
-The smaller the gauge number of the wire, the greater the capacity of the cord.
+(See Table A.) - The smaller the gauge number of the wire, the greater the capacity of the cord.
 For example, a 14 gauge cord can carry a higher current than a 16 gauge cord.
-(See Table A.) - 4.
-When using more than one extension cord to make up the total length, make sure each cord contains at least the minimum wire size required.
-(See Table A.)

-- 5. If you are using one extension cord for more than one tool, add the nameplate amperes and use the sum to determine the required minimum cord size.
-(See Table A.) - If you are using an extension cord outdoors, make sure it is marked with the suffix "W-A" ("W" in Canada) to indicate it is acceptable for outdoor use. - Make sure the extension cord is properly wired and in good electrical condition.
+(See Table A.) - When using more than one extension cord to make up the total length, make sure each cord contains at least the minimum wire size required.
+(See Table A.) - 5.
+If you are using one extension cord for more than one tool, add the nameplate amperes and use the sum to determine the required minimum cord size.
+(See Table A.) - 6.
+If you are using an extension cord outdoors make sure it is marked with the suffi.

+Canada) to indicate it is accept

+- 7. Make sure the extension cord is properly wired and in good electrical condition.
 Always replace a damaged extension cord or have it repaired by a qualified electrician before using it. - 8.
 Protect the extension cords from sharp objects, excessive heat, and damp or wet areas.